 The Hisense C2 Ultra and XGIMI HORIZON 20 Pro are very closely matched.
 The XGIMI has slightly better image quality, but just barely.
 The Hisense, in turn, is a bit better for gaming due to its lower input lag at 60Hz and 240Hz, although the XGIMI is a bit better at 120Hz.
 The Hisense has a wider throw ratio, giving you more options for where to place it around the room.

-The XGIMI HORIZON 20 Pro is better than the XGIMI HORIZON S Max.
+The XGIMI HORIZON 20 Pro is better than the XGIMI Horizon S Max.
 The 20 Pro is brighter, has better contrast, and supports VRR alongside higher refresh rates.
 It also has full eARC passthrough support.
 In turn, while the S Max is limited to 60Hz when gaming, it does have lower input lag at 60Hz than the 20 Pro.

-We've independently bought and tested over 60 projectors, and we've published all the detailed results for each so you can decide which one to buy.
+We've independently bought and tested over 75 projectors and published detailed results for each, so you can decide which one to buy.
 These have all been tested under the same standardized methodology, allowing you to compare them side by side.
-We still have all these projects in our lab so we can continually go back and compare them to ensure our reviews are still accurate.
-All our test methodology is also public on our website, so you can validate the results yourself.
+We still have all these projects in our lab, so we can continually go back and compare them to ensure our reviews are still accurate.
+All our test methodologies are also public on our website, so you can validate the results yourself.

 Throw Calculator